-The degeneracy between the Lorentz factor and viewing angle implies that there could be very different interpretations of an observed radio signal.
+The degeneracy between the Lorentz factor and viewing angle implies that an observed radio signal could have very different interpretations.
 To demonstrate this, we analyzed two radio TDEs, AT 2019dsg and AT 2018hyz.
 Both are ``apparently'' Newtonian radio TDEs with $\beta_{\rm eq,N}\lesssim0.23$.
 However, they could be indeed produced by a relativistic jet viewed off-axis.
-For these objects, a long-term monitoring or equivalently the evolution of $\beta_{\rm eq,N}$ is a key to distinguish whether they are produced by a Newtonian outflow or relativistic jet.
+For these objects, long-term monitoring or, equivalently, the evolution of $\beta_{\rm eq,N}$ is critical to distinguish whether they are produced by a Newtonian outflow or relativistic jet.
 If the radio emitter is a jet and it evolves into the Newtonian branch, $\beta_{\rm eq,N}$ should increase to above the critical value $\beta_{\rm eq,N}\gtrsim0.23$.
 Current observations of AT 2019dsg find a decreasing velocity parameter, making the possibility of a jet unlikely.